GabeScott/standard-works-vault/General Conference/2000 October - A Growing Testimony.md

 # A Growing Testimony

-*By James E. Faust - Second Counselor in the First Presidency*
+By President James E. Faust - *Second Counselor in the First Presidency*

 *Given in the October session of the 2000 General Conference*

+>*As I look back over my life, I recognize one source of singular strength and blessing.
+It is my testimony and knowledge that Jesus is the Christ.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2000/10/a-growing-testimony?lang=eng)